Skip to main content

 Very, very few cruise lines offer free Wi-Fi, and internet packages can cost around $15 or more per person per day!

-You might have to make a purchase at a restaurant of cafe, but spending $5 on a coffee is better than spending upwards of $105 for the week!
+Instead of purchasing Wi-Fi onboard, consider connecting to free Wi-Fi in your ports of call to stay connected.
+You might have to make a purchase at a restaurant or cafe, but spending $5 on a coffee is better than spending upwards of $105 for the week!

 Some phone plans include international coverage, too.
-If you have double and triple checked that your plan does, turn off airplane mode in port and use your phone as normal!
+If you have double and triple-checked that your plan does, turn off airplane mode in port and use your phone as normal!

 Don't try your luck in the casino